drfurtado/csun-syllabus-template/README.md

    - Use the standard template for traditional in-person courses
    - Use the streamlined template for shorter syllabi
    - Use the online/hybrid template for remote or blended courses
+   - Use the table format template for a structured, easy-to-scan layout
 2. Open the .docx file in Microsoft Word
 3. Replace all text in [brackets] with your course information
 4. Update or remove sections as needed for your course